Sumcheck-based delegation of quantum computing to rational server: Preliminaries

 \section{Preliminaries}

 In this section, we give some preliminaries.
-In Sec.~\ref{2A}, we give a definition of rational delegated quantum computing.
-In Sec.~\ref{IIIA}, we give a definition of the reward gap.
-In Sec.~\ref{QC}, we give a definition of approximately sparse quantum circuits.
-In Sec.~\ref{2D}, we introduce a {\sf BQP}-complete problem that is used in this paper.
+In Sec.~\ref{2A}, we define rational delegated quantum computing.
+In Sec.~\ref{IIIA}, we define the reward gap.
+In Sec.~\ref{QC}, we define approximately sparse quantum circuits.
+In Sec.~\ref{2D}, we introduce the {\sf BQP}-complete problem used in this paper.